MehmetKaplan/SQL_for_Country_State_Cities/README.md

 	where state_id = 3672;
 ```

+## Info

 The difference between scenario 1 and 2 is, USA has states but Turkey don't.
 So for Turkey "states" data becomes "cities" and "cities" data become "district".
 So while labeling, it is better to choose wording accordingly.

 # Credit
 Initial script source was here: https://github.com/hiiamrohit/Countries-States-Cities-database

 # Warranty
 These scripts are provided as - is.
 Use them with your own responsibilities.
-The implementer accept no responsibilities under any condition!!
+The implementer does not accept any responsibility under any condition.